-If we refer to the speech of Lord Dudley Stuart, before alluded to (which is a compendium of all the accusations, suppositions, fears, dangers, and suspicions of which the subject is susceptible), we shall find an alarming picture given of the future growth of Russia dominion.
+If we refer to the speech of Lord Dudley Stuart, before alluded to (which is a compendium of all the accusations, suppositions, fears, dangers, and suspicions of which the subject is susceptible), we shall find an alarming picture given of the future growth of Russian dominion.
 Turkey, it seems, is to be only the germ of an empire which shall extend not merely from "Indus to the Pole," but throw forth its arms over Europe and Asia, and embrace every people and nation between the Bay of Bengal and the English Channel!
 Turkey once possessed, and the devouring process begins.
 Austria and all Italy are to be swallowed up at a meal, Greece and the Ionian Islands serving for side-dishes.
 Spain and Portugal follow as a dessert for this Dando of Constantinople; and Louis Philippe and his empire are washed down afterwards with Bordeaux and Champagne.
 Prussia and the smaller German States, having wisely formed themselves into a trades union of some thirty or forty millions, might be supposed by some persons to be secure from this tyrannical master.
 Nothing of the kind!
-His lordship has discovered that this is a mere trick of Russia for making them a richer prey.
-The German goose is only penned in this Prussian league that it may fatten and be worthier of the fate that awaits it.
-When Michaelmas arrives it will be served up in due state to the
+His lordship has discovered that this is a mere trick of Russia for making them a richer prev.
+German goose is only penned in this Prussian league that it may fatten and be worthier of the fate that awaits it.
+Michaelmas arrives it will be served up in due state to the Russian eagle.
+Belgium, Sweden, Denmark, and Holland are to be but as entremets for this national repast.
+And Persia, Egypt, Arabia, and India, in one large bouquet, will furnish the exotics to perfume and adorn this banquet of empires!\ One trifling matter, however, Lord Stuart altogether forgets to take into account: he omits to say how all the viands shall be paid for; in other words, in what way the Russian Chancellor of the Exchequer will make good his budget when called upon to clothe, feed, and pay armies to conquer a dozen powerful nations, some of them richer than the conqueror; to meet the expenses of materiel to furnish the commissariat, hire baggage waggons, charter transports, and to cover the thousand other outgoings, including even the frauds and impositions incidental